elastic/integrations/packages/aws_bedrock/docs/README.md

 ## Compatibility

-This integration is compatible with the Amazon Bedrock ModelInvocationLog schema, version 1.0.
+This integration is compatible with the Amazon Bedrock Model Invocation Log schema, version 1.0.